Ranibizumab (Into the eye)

 Treats wet age-related macular degeneration, myopic choroidal neovascularization, and macular edema caused by a blocked blood vessel or diabetes, and diabetic retinopathy.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-You should not receive it if you had an allergic reaction to ranibizumab.
+You should not receive it if you had an allergic reaction to ranibizumab, or if you have an eye infection or active eye swelling.

 How to Use This Medicine:

-- A nurse or other health provider will give you this medicine.
-This medicine is given as a shot into the eye.
+- Lucentis®: A nurse or other health provider will give you this medicine.
+An eye doctor (ophthalmologist) will give you this medicine as a shot into the eye.

 Drugs and Foods to Avoid: